stevenbliu/LoL_Assistant/status.md

             - Succesfully managed collected data, contains x,y coordinates of players!
 We can use this to know camp clear path.
             - Unfortunately, lacks granularity.
 Match data timesteps is 60s, that is a bit too long.
         - [~] Investigating replay data via Live Client API to see what kind of data we can get from there.
+        - [x] Currently using this to generate datasets of multiple matches

 - [ ] Live Client
     - [x] Successfully integrated for real games, but data is too limited.
 Nothing useful can be collected durring a live match with Live Client. ~~(failed)~~
         - So in order to collect real-game data, we implemented a Computer Vision program to collect data by capturing it on screen.